-BMW 8025 small gas turbine developped by BMW Triebwerkbau GmbH., Munich Allach, is based on the company's BMW 6002 portable gas turbine powerplant introduced in 1959.
+BMW 8025 small turbojet engine developped by BMW Triebwerkbau GmbH., Munich Allach, is based on the company's BMW 6002 portable gas turbine powerplant introduced in 1959.

 The 8025 has a dry weight of 77 lb.
 Takeoff thrust is approximately 79 lb. which, without any change in basic engine weight and dimensions, will be increased to about 93 lb.

 The engine is fitted with an electric starter and operates on any standard fuel, but for economy and safety the use of light fuel or diesel oil is recommended.
 Fuel also is used for lubrification.

 Prototype of the BMW 8025 was shown for the first time at the 1960 Hanover Air Show.
 8025 had proved most successful installed in the Allgaier H.30TS.

 |Compressor pressure ratio||3.1|

 |Reduction gear ratio (range)||0.040.18|